Exploring Generalizable Distillation for Efficient Medical Image Segmentation: Related Work

 \subsection{Efficient Medical Image Segmentation}

-Medical image segmentation has developed rapidly in recent years due to its significant practical values.
+Medical image segmentation has developed rapidly in recent years due to its significant practical value.
 Excessive research based on convolutional neural networks has been proposed for this task.
 Most of the previous work has focused on architectural optimization based on the UNet framework \cite{b1}, which consists of the symmetric encoder and decoder.
-Valanarasu \emph{et al.} \cite{b34} propose an over-complete architecture named Kiu-Net to map the deeper special features in blurred noisy MIS.
-Li \emph{et al.} \cite{b35} introduce a dual-direction attention block for accurate retinal vessel segmentation.
-Since the inevitable significant increase in computational cost caused by deepening and widening the network architectures, lightweight techniques are introduced to remedy this issues.
-Zhou \emph{et al.} \cite{b2} design an efficient ensemble strategy of various depth modules in UNet for better feature fusion.
-Perslev \emph{et al.} \cite{b37} propose a two-phase Neural Architecture Search (NAS) framework for searching the lightweight models.
-However, these lightweight frameworks are limited in solving cross-domain problems.
-Though some works concentrate on investigating the generalizable ability of the network in cross-domain medical image segmentation.
-For example, Jiang \emph{et al.} \cite{b4} apply a negative-transfer-resistant mechanism for cross-domain brain CT image segmentation.
-Their works fail to reasonably explore the combination of lightweight techniques and the generalization capabilities.
-Thus, in previous methods, lightweight frameworks always mean poor generalization.
-Conversely, our method aim to jointly improve the performance of lightweight models and enhance their generalizable abilities.
+Valanarasu \emph{et al.} \cite{b34} proposed an over-complete architecture named Kiu-Net to map the deeper special features in blurred noisy medical image segmentation.
+Li \emph{et al.} \cite{b35} introduced a dual-direction attention block for accurate retinal vessel segmentation.
+Since the inevitable significant increase in computational cost caused by deepening and widening the network architectures, lightweight techniques have been introduced to remedy this issue \cite{b2, b37}.
+However, these lightweight frameworks are limited in solving cross-domain problems, though some works investigate the generalizable ability of the network in cross-domain medical image segmentation.
+For example, Jiang \emph{et al.} \cite{b4} applied a negative-transfer-resistant mechanism for cross-domain brain CT image segmentation.
+These works fail to reasonably explore the combination of lightweight techniques and generalization capabilities.
+In contrast, our method aims to jointly improve the performance of lightweight models and enhance their generalizable abilities.